League City Car Accident Lawyer

 In Texas, if you want to obtain compensation for injuries and other damages caused by another’s negligence, you must be able to prove fault.
 This does not mean, however, that you cannot recover damages if you played a small role in causing the accident.

 As a modified comparative negligence state, all involved parties will be evaluated to determine their level of fault.
-As long as your contribution of fault was no greater than those you are suing, you should be able to recover some damages.
+As long as your contribution of fault was no greater than 50 percent, you should be able to recover some damages.

 For example, let’s say you were adjusting your stereo when a speeding driver ran a red light and smashed into the side of your car.
 Your momentary distraction may have prevented you from swerving to avoid the driver, but his speed and failure to stop at the red light were the primary causes of the accident.